gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 Truth told, after five months getting up to the Black Grass and back, I felt a bit like a kitten running between someone's legs going through the gate.
-Coriandel wouldn't have been considred more than a small neighborhood in a city like Haricot or Amprakash, but it was as busy as an anthill that morning.
+Coriandel wouldn't have been considered more than a small neighborhood in a city like Haricot or Amprakash, but it was as busy as an anthill that morning.
 There were cattle drovers down from the high grass of Darp, spice merchants and silversmiths up from Thind, and some Hett clustered around a smithy-wagon